ULL-MFP-AET/ull-mfp-aet.github.io/pages/moodle.md

 *  Read the section [Understanding site.url and site.baseurl](jekyll-baseurl.html) to learn how to do this with Jekyll

-## Step 2: Zip the root directory of the site into a single zip file.
+## Step 2: Zip the root directory of the site

 ### On Codespaces